illian-g/Agentic-intelligence-E-I-network-on-silicon-neurons-DYNAP_SE2-/Readme.md

 ### Excerpt for [`INI WIKI`](https://services.ini.uzh.ch/wiki/index.php/VPN)
 You’ll need to use a new VPN server provided for INI by UZH.
 The UZH is using a VPN solution from Fortinet.
 The name of the server is sslvpn.ini.uzh.ch (130.60.23.50) port 10443.
 For some clients this may be entered as <tt>sslvpn.ini.uzh.ch:10443</tt>.
 Remember this is now a UZH service so please make sure to login with your UZH credentials (not INI).
 Clients for almost all system are available [`from here`](https://forticlient.com/downloads).
 If you do not have a UZH account, please contact [`Pawel Pyk`](https://www.ini.uzh.ch/en/institute/people?uname=ppyk)

-Note that you need to use UZH credentials, i.e. UZH shortname and password, not INI credentials, as this service is provided by UZH. openfortivpn is also solution when you need command line VPN.
-It is possible to set up fortivpn via the package network-manager-fortisslvpn-gnome that makes it available to the gnome network manager (might need reboot or restart of network-manager service after install of package).

 If it does not work with that method (DNS problem), edit the VPN connection, go to IPv4 and add the following two DNS servers (instead of automatic): *130.60.128.3*,*130.60.64.51*

 ## Connecting to Zemo